lmaftuleac/schnapps-core/README.md

 ```

-In case we want to re-use another controller, pass controller as first parameter and data as second.
+In case we want to re-use another controller, pass it as first parameter and data as second.
-In this case however only the handlers will be called from `GetUserController` without calling `.end()` or `.catch()` since parent controller has it's own end and catch functions.
+In this case however, only the handlers will be called in `GetUserController` without `.end()` or `.catch()` since parent controller has it's own `end` and `catch` functions.

 ```javascript
 Controller = new Controller()